eclipse-iceoryx/iceoryx/doc/website/advanced/installation-guide-for-contributors.md

 Additionally, we offer to build as shared library because it is a cleaner solution for resolving dependency issues and it reduces the linker time.
 This is done by the flag `BUILD_SHARED_LIBS` which is set to OFF per default.
 If you want to have shared libraries, just pass `-DBUILD_SHARED_LIBS=ON` to CMake or use `build-shared` as a flag in the build script.

-If iceoryx builds shared libraries you have to copy them into a custom path need to set the LD_LIBRARY_PATH to the custom path (e.g. build/install/prefix).
+If iceoryx builds shared libraries you have to copy them into a custom path and need to set the LD_LIBRARY_PATH to the custom path (e.g. build/install/prefix).

 ```bash
 export LD_LIBRARY_PATH=/your/path/to/iceoryx/libs